Winnie the Pooh (2011)

 Winnie the Pooh had its time in the sun, it's done respectable "Ramona and Beezus" numbers as I said in that ignored posts a number of hours back and Disney has made a nice profit from a film that is surprising enough to be have been produced in this society - and released theatrically no less.
 And come next January, Pooh will likely be the one with the Oscar nomination and not the Smurfs.

 Well, that's true.
 Thanks for clearing that up.
-After all, I'm betting that Winnie the Pooh will win Best Animated Feature and The Ballad of Nessie for Best Animated Short Subject, so Disney can continue to do Hand Drawn animation.estefan wrote:I think it was inevitable that Smurfs would be successful, but Winnie the Pooh still has a respectable box-office gross.
-For something that has been considered babyish for so many years, it's doing respectable business.
+After all, I'm betting that Winnie the Pooh will win Best Animated Feature and The Ballad of Nessie for Best Animated Short Subject, so Disney can continue to do Hand Drawn animation.

 estefan wrote:Why should we be pissed off at an animation studio, just because it's not Disney?